-In addition to its business-first ThinkBook range, Lenovo is perhaps best known for its Yoga laptops, which convert easily between notebook, tablet and tent modes via a cunningly designed 360-degree hinge that's often copied but never bettered.
+On top of the business-first ThinkBook range, Lenovo’s Yoga laptop lineup, like the beloved Yoga 920, is probably its best known.
+These Lenovo laptops convert easily between notebook, tablet and tent modes via a cunningly designed 360 degree hinge that’s often copied but never bettered.

-Lenovo's Thinkpad laptops are more conventionally designed, and cover a huge range of specifications - from high-end multimedia powerhouses to cheap and cheerful notebooks under £500.
-The company also has its own gaming brand, Legion, which puts respectable frame rates within reach of players without thousands to spend.
+Lenovo’s Thinkpad lineup tends to focus on more conventionally designed hardware, and covers a wide range of specifications – from high-end multimedia powerhouses to cheap laptops under £500.
+Then, there’s legion, the best Lenovo laptops for gaming, which put respectable frame rates within reach of players without stacks of cash lying around.

 1. Lenovo Yoga 920